Lissy93/dashy/.github/pull_request_template.md

 - [ ] There are no (new) build warnings or errors
 - [ ] _(If a new config option is added)_ Attribute is outlined in the schema and documented
 - [ ] _(If a new dependency is added)_ Package is essential, and has been checked out for security or performance
+- [ ] Bumps version, if new feature added